nameless-and-blameless/TAG/tmp/TAG-POW.md

 - **Church Property:** Significant damages to the sanctuary
 - **Services:** Mock services for photo and video production.
 Sundays occupied by operatives, eliminating any visitors.

-## Incident 2: Attack on Lexington Bethel Baptist Church
+## 2: Attack on Lexington Bethel Baptist Church

 ### Congregation:
 Predominantly Caucasian